 - Press your feet firmly to the ground to remind yourself where you are.

-- Carry a polished stone or soft piece of cloth with you to the touch.
+- Carry a polished stone or soft piece of cloth to the touch.

-- Carry a soothing picture with you and look at it when you feel anxious.
+- Carry a soothing picture and look at it when you feel anxious.

 - Eat or drink a favorite food.
 Enjoy it slowly.
 Please don’t do anything else while consuming it except focus on enjoying and savoring it.

 - Notice where you are, including the people, sites, and sounds as if you were watching a T.V. show.

 - Exercise, Stretch.
 Massage your muscles to relax them and reduce tension.

 - Concentrate on your breathing.
 Take a deep, cleansing breath in through your nose and count.
 Exhale.